dotnet/AspNetDocs/aspnet/web-forms/overview/ajax-control-toolkit/animation/animating-in-response-to-user-interaction-cs.md

 uid: web-forms/overview/ajax-control-toolkit/animation/animating-in-response-to-user-interaction-cs
 title: "Animating in Response To User Interaction (C#) | Microsoft Docs"
 author: wenz
 description: "The Animation control in the ASP.NET AJAX Control Toolkit is not just a control but a whole framework to add animations to a control.
-The animations can star..." ms.author: riande ms.date: 06/02/2008 ms.assetid: ea26549d-fbbf-4973-a108-b14cd1d6de26
+The animations can star...
+(C#)" ms.author: riande ms.date: 06/02/2008 ms.assetid: ea26549d-fbbf-4973-a108-b14cd1d6de26